 The level of geological criticality for lithium is low since around 70% of known resources are likely to still be available in 2050 in a 2°C scenario.

 Economic criticality for this metal is of greater concern: the concentration of lithium reserves and actors on the market, the divergent strategies of producers (Argentina, Australia, Bolivia and Chile), the low depth of the financial market and the absence of price transparency may, in the future, have a detrimental impact on lithium supplies.

 5 players control 90% of the lithium market

-Nickel is associated with a moderate degree of geological criticality with around 43% of resources still available by 2050.
+Nickel is associated with a moderate degree of geological criticality with a range from 39% to 41% of resources still available by 2050.

 All of the materials studied consume water in a context of competing uses.
 The environmental criticality is high for this resource, for all of the metals studied.

 Within the context of the energy transition and with regard to the results relating to criticality, the GENERATE project reveals that public policies are of significant importance, particularly those promoting sustainable mobility and recycling.
 They make it possible to reduce constraints on resources and therefore require specific attention.
 For example, where copper is concerned, the model shows that a shift towards sustainable mobility, within the context of a 2°C scenario, would lead to a reduction of around 20% in the consumption of this metal in the transport sector.